The Job I’ll Never Quit

 After making it through a rough patch in his 29-year marriage to Minnesota news legend Joan Steffend, Director Joe Brandmeier hit the road to talk to other couples about “this crazy concept of marriage.”

-One question he explores is Can You Purchase Tramadol Online When we say “I do” . . . what exactly do we say “yes” to?
+One question he explores is When we say “I do” . . . what exactly do we say “yes” to?

 I was pondering pretty much the same thing 22-and-a-half years ago as I pulled up in my red Toyota Tercel to a US postal box, located on a street corner near the tall fancy building I worked in at the time.